St. Louis Nursing Home Injury Lawyer

 Injury victims need to seek all necessary medical attention immediately after an abuse incident at a nursing home.
 Don’t wait!
 Documentation of your injuries is key to your potential recovery.
 It is also very important to remove the abused adult from the negligent facility and place them in a safe environment.

-Common Injuries From Nursing Home Abuse
+Common Injuries From Nursing Home Neglect

 Falls among nursing home residents occur frequently and repeatedly.
 About 1,800 older adults living in nursing homes die each year from fall-related injuries.
 Those who do survive falls frequently sustain hip fractures and head injuries that can result in permanent disability and reduced quality of life.